All POSTER sessions will be held on the Plaza Level (Level 2) and the Regency Level (Level 3).

 - Printed papers of contributions to the transactions (or enlargements of them) do not qualify as posters, and papers presented in this way will not be accepted for publication.

 - Presentation at MT26 is required for a paper to be considered for peer review.
 For posters, the word “presented” means that an author must be present during the entire session and available for discussion.
-Attendance will be taken by the session chairs; if an author cannot be located, the paper written from this poster will not be considered for publication in the special conference issue of the IEEE Transactions on Applied Superconductivity (TAS).
+Attendance will be taken by the session moderators; if an author cannot be located, the paper written from this poster will not be considered for publication in the special conference issue of the IEEE TRANSACTIONS ON APPLIED SUPERCONDUCTIVITY (TAS).